botniedata/building-your-first-end-to-end-data-portfolio/README.md

 ### Create you `Control Flow` and `Data Flow`
 - To have a successful connection from FTP to Local PC and to PostgreSQL Database <br>
      1. Click and drag the `FTP Task` from common lists to the `Package.dtsx - Control Flow Screen`
-     2. Doubl-click the `FTP Task` to edit and enter the follow details and press "Test Connection" and prompts as `Test connection succeeded`
+     2. Double-click the `FTP Task` to edit and enter the follow details and press "Test Connection" and prompts as `Test connection succeeded`
         - [x] FtpConnection, Click `new connection`
                 - Server settings:
                     - Server Name: FTP Server IP Address